romilly/start-apl/manuscript/Introduction.md

 * decide if APL is appropriate for your project
 * take part in the Dyalog annual APL problem-solving competition

-The book is written for people running Dyalog APL.
+The book is written for people learning Dyalog APL.

 You can run Dyalog APL on a Raspberry Pi for free.
 There are free educational and low-cost personal licenses available for Windows, Linux and OS/X. You'll find more information in the Appendices.